Hops in a field.

 I enjoy block printing, the occasional painting project, and pottery.
 It’s good to get away from screens and undo buttons every once in a while.

-I really like the Heirloom summer ale label.
+Heirloom Summer Ale I really like the Heirloom summer ale label.
 “Heirloom” is custom lettering inspired by vintage seed packet artwork.
 Paired with the orangey-red and golden yellow, it’s bold and summery and I can’t wait to see it on a can.

 I try to balance the vintage design aesthetic with contemporary sensibilities while keeping in mind the future shelf presence of the packaging, and contrasting the look from what’s on the market in beer right now.
-I love collaborating with Harding House Brewing Co. staff and folding everyone’s ideas into the design.
+I love collaborating with Harding House staff and folding everyone’s ideas into the design.
 It’s fun when everyone has a part in conceptualizing the look and can get excited about an idea they threw in making it into the final product.

-Through many iterations and conversations with the guys, we all thought it was important to design a timeless, vintage-inspired logo, rather than something too perfect or minimal.
+Working on the logo Through many iterations and conversations with the guys, we all thought it was important to design a timeless, vintage-inspired logo, rather than something too perfect or minimal.
 Through lots of sketches, preliminary digital builds, and then final vector artwork, we came out with a logo we’re all really proud of, that we think represents the brand well and can stand on its own amidst the market.
 The word “Harding” is custom lettering, which we thought was a great way to add our own unique signature to the logo, something that belonged to HHB alone.
 We were drawn to a hexagon shape as a subtle nod to the roof over a house, without getting too literal.
 I’m really proud of the final product and the collaboration that made it happen.